Jafea7/ctbrec-debian/README.md

 ```
 The first variable needs to be `${absolutePath}`, (needed to determine the contact sheet path/name), the following arguments can be anything and any number, (within reason), they will be concatenated with ` - ` and used as the subject.

+The duration of the video will be concatenated at the end as `: hh:mm:ss`.

 To designate the Discord channel it is to be sent to, create an environment variable called `DISCORDHOOK` with the Discord Webhook.

 See [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for how to get it.